-NovelEsolutions, Inc. is licensed and staffed to provide comprehensive environmental services for public and private sector clients.
+NovelEsolutions, Inc. (NovelE) is licensed and staffed to provide comprehensive environmental services for public and private sector clients.
 Environmental services include activities from permitting, compliance audits, waste management, and environmental assessments, to site remediation, decommissioning and closure.
-Navigating the regulatory climate associated with environmental issues can be challenging without a professional and competent consulting firm as your guide.
+Navigating the Federal and State regulatory climate associated with environmental issues can be challenging without a professional and competent consulting firm as your guide.

 NovelEsolutions, Inc. is here to expedite your environmental needs.
-Please call us to discuss your environmental needs at any time at 239.220.4138.
-A summary of environmental services and what they might mean for your site is provided below for your use.
+Please call us to discuss at any time at 239.220.4138.
+A summary of environmental services and what they might mean for your site is provided below.

 Environmental planning comes in many forms.
 Sustainability Plans may look at the entire facility operations and provide methods for reducing a carbon footprint, increasing functionality, and creating a holistic vision for the company.
 A Recycling Plan may be put into effect as part of a larger sustainability effort or as a stand-alone green effort.
 Sustainability or Recycling Plans are great ways to help the environment and bring in eco-friendly revenue.
 Plans such as these are beginning steps towards programs, such as the Green Lodging Program or Clean Marina Grants offered by the Florida Department of Environmental Protection (FDEP).

 Best Management Practices (BMPs) for storm and surface water management work to reduce pollutant loads and concentrations of constituents of concern.
 Implementation of Best Management Practices (BMPs) may bring a site into compliance or address a desire for sustainable procedures by the facility.
 Best Management Practices (BMPs) may be required as part of a permit needed for facility operations.